waldrain/waldrain.github.io/pv.md

 - Voc 43.1 V
 - Max system voltage 1000 V
 - Wpeak total 3 kW

+Array configuration: a string of ten each would provide max 431 Voc and 340 Vmp with max Isc 2.4A, four such strings in parallel would provide max Isc 9.6 A.

 ### Mounting and Connecting Solar Panels